maxx1128/Webdev-Study-Notes/accessibility/AccessibiltyForEveryone.md

     * Wide spectrum, include near- and far-sightedness, and astigmatism.
 Some vary from day to day.
     * _Color blindness_ includes not seeing particular colors or distinguishing certain ones.
 Several different versions causes certain colors to look lighter, makes colors looks similar, or not seeing some colors at all.
         - Designing for these can include ensuring strong color contrast, and not using color to signify meaning.
     * _Eyesight loss_ can also make people not see everything in their field of vision.
 Beaten with readable text sizes, clear labels, text alternative to images and video, and high text/background contrast.
-They may use screen readers
+They may use screen readers.
 2. **Auditory:**
     * _Hearing Loss,_ which could be partial or complete.
-Due to inner-ear blockage, nerve damage, aging
+Due to inner-ear blockage, nerve damage, aging.
     * Affects video and audio content.
 Add subtitles or written transcripts!
         - I personally prefer transcripts due to preference, and not wanting to disturb others without pulling out headphones.
 Another example of how accessibility is good for business.
 3. **Motor:**